Alaska WIndjammer Kites

 Dyea Flats kiteboarding

-The Dyea Flats near Skagway have the most-reliable wind in Southeast Alaska, minimal current, and they work on all stages of the tide.
+The Dyea Flats near Skagway have usually-reliable afternoon wind, minimal current, and they work on all stages of the tide.
+On the highest tides, the Nelson Creek slough offers great flatwater "slick" conditions amid the grasses.

-Drive out the Klondike Highway toward White Pass, turn left on Dyea Road just before leaving town, go past the Chilkoot River bridge, and take the left to the old Dyea townsite.
+Drive out the Klondike Highway toward White Pass, turn left on Dyea Road just before leaving town, go past the Chilkoot River bridge, and take the signed left to the old Dyea townsite.
 Drive down to the open grassy flats.
-The City campground in the last trees before the meadows is perfectly located for kiters.

 Carcross YT kiteboarding